nsjanani/JavaSpecs/ReadMe.md

 <h6> Ternary Operators: </h5> (Example File Name: TernaryOperators.java)
 <ul>
-<li>Spec #1: If two operands are of the same type, the resulting type is of the same type</li>
+<li>Spec #1: If two operands are of the same type, the resulting type is of the same type.
+It won't force its result to be int or larger.</li>
 <li>Spec #2: If the two operands are of different type, then the resulting type is the type of the larger of its two operands</li>
 <li>Spec #3: It is also possible to get result smaller than int.
 This only works however if the expression type of the other operand is of that smaller type</li>
+<li>Spec #4: The operands doesn't have to be numeric only</li>
 </ul>